leonardoraele/godot-voxel-sandbox/devlog.md

 ### 03/01/2023
 - 00:48		**Checkpoint 4: Implemented Minecraft meshing algorithm** I implemented Minecraft meshing algorithm to compare the result of the marching cube with the simple block-based algorithm.
+- 10:08		**Checkpoint 4a** Since I added Minecraft meshing algorithm, I've been annoyed that the shadows look off.
+	The game is rendering smooth shadows and smoothly lighting surfaces, but I wanted flat shadows—I want every mesh that face the same direction to be shaded equally in every pixel.
+I also want stronger shadows close to the edges of the surfaces that connect to other cubes—I think it's called ambient occlusion—but nothing happens when I turn ambient occlusion on on the mesh's material.
+	I was also annoyed with how textures looked when I added textures that have a set orientation (e.g. the texture must be rendered in the correct orientation otherwise it look to be sideways or upside-down), so I took the time to experiment with setting the UV coordinates of vertexes and I finally managed to learned how UV work.
+I was able to setup the mesh so that the textures are correctly oriented on the side faces of the cubes.
+I still have to learn how to make so that I can use a different texture for the top and bottom face of the texture.
+I know I could setup the UVs in a way that it would read different parts of the texture for top, side, and bottom faces of the mesh, but this would be less flexible, since I would have to build textures in a very specific way to texture the cubes properly.
+	Now that I think about it, I'm pretty sure that's how graphics were set up on old games.
+I remember how (the original) The Sims' character texture files looked.
+But I'm using Kenny assets and the texture for each face of the cube is separate from each other.
+I want to setup the cube material so that I can use these assets without having to open Gimp to merge all the separate textures into one.